Most parents think about this at some point. Usually late at night, usually fleetingly, and usually without ever doing anything about it.

 The outcome may be exactly who you would have picked.
 It may not.
 And the process itself adds another layer of legal uncertainty at a moment when your children are already dealing with the loss of both parents.

-A guardian appointment in your will removes that uncertainty completely.
+A guardian appointment in your Will removes that uncertainty completely.

 Who should you name?